Top 3 Security Tips for Storing Your Digital Content & Media Workloads on AWS

-Despite these widespread attacks, public cloud platforms are continually making strong efforts to improve security standards and protocols to improve resiliency.
+Despite these widespread attacks, AWS is continually making strong efforts to improve security standards and protocols to improve resiliency.
+However, security is still a top concern for companies migrating their digital media assets to the cloud.
 How can you be sure that your cloud service or access is not disrupted?
-In this blog, we share security tips for storing your digital content and media assets on AWS.
+In this blog, we share the top AWS security tips for storing your digital content and media assets in the cloud.

 Leveraging AWS Shield (Managed DDoS Protection)

-Amazon announced a managed protection service called AWS Shield, which safeguards web applications running on AWS from a DDoS attack.
-AWS Shield provides always-on detection and protects against the most common DDoS attacks, including SYN/ACK floods, UDP floods, application layer and reflection attacks (See figure 1 below).
+With the recent DDoS attacks in Q4 2017, Amazon quickly announced a managed protection service called AWS Shield , which safeguards web applications running on AWS.
+These services provide always-on detection and protect against the most common DDoS attacks, including SYN/ACK floods, UDP floods, application layer and reflection attacks (See figure 1 below).
 The great news is that this basic service is provided at no cost to AWS customers you because it comes standard with all AWS accounts.
 Customers will also be notified when a DDoS attack occurs through CloudWatch.

 If you want even higher levels of protection, AWS offers a paid service called AWS Shield Advanced.
 This service offers additional detection and mitigation options against large and sophisticated DDoS attacks.
 This could be particularly important for large media or entertainment companies that are running their web applications on Amazon CloudFront or Amazon Route 53.
 AWS Shield Advanced also comes with the added comfort of a 24x7 AWS DDoS Response Team.